easy-graph/Easy-Graph/README.md

 - **Support for more flexible dynamic hypergraph visualization.** Users can define dynamic hypergraphs and visualize the structure of the hypergraph at each timestamp.
 - **Support for more efficient hypergraph computation and hypergraph learning.** Adoption of suitable storage structure and caching strategy for different metrics/hypergraph neural networks.
 -->
-For more details, please refer to our [documentation](https://easy-graph.github.io/) page.
+👉 For more details, please refer to our [documentation](https://easy-graph.github.io/) page.

 # News
+- [09-27-2024] 🎉 Thanks to our amazing community!
+EasyGraph has reached 500,000 downloads!
 - [09-20-2024] We released EasyGraph 1.4!
 This version features GPU-powered functions for efficient large network analysis.
 - [05-27-2024] We released EasyGraph 1.3!
 This version has resolved several issues related to hypergraph analysis and visualization.
 - [04-09-2024] We released EasyGraph 1.2!
 This version now fully supports Python 3.12.